 If you work in sales, or you are interested in retail, you will probably appreciate our simple markdown calculator.
 It will help you to determine the retail markdown and the markdown percent, or the actual selling price in the relation of the former.

 If you are not sure what do these terms mean, keep reading to discover their definitions and a step-by-step tutorial of how to calculate the markdown price.

 What is markdown?

-Markdown is the lowering of the product price, basing on the inability to sell it at the initial price.
-For example, a shirt in a clothing shop can initially cost $50.
+Markdown is a reduction of the product price based on the inability to sell it at the initial price or the original selling price.
+In other words, markdown is the difference between the original retail price and the actual selling price.
+For example, a shirt in a clothing shop can have an initial selling price of $50.
 If almost no one wants to buy it at this price, it is common that a markdown (for example of 20%) is introduced.
-After the markdown, the shirt costs only $40 and while the shop owner will have a lower profit on each sold shirt, he might actually sell more shirts that before.

 Markdown calculation process

 As we would like to keep this topic simple, we designed the markdown calculator by including only the most relevant variables.
 All you have to do is to input the initial or original selling price and set one of the three other values.

 - Original selling price — The initial price, which is subject to the markdown.